warp-contracts/academy/redstone-academy-docs/docs/pst/writing-pst-contract/contract-source.md

 ```

 This one will help us minting some tokens to the caller's address.
 It takes two arguments - contract's state and destructured caller of the interaction as well as the input to the interaction.
 It adds tokens to caller's address.
-It can return `ContractError` or contract's state.
+It can throw `ContractError` exception or return contract's state.

 [redstone-academy-pst/challenge/src/contracts/actions/write/transferTokens.ts](https://github.com/redstone-finance/redstone-academy/tree/main/redstone-academy-pst/challenge/src/contracts/actions/write/transferTokens.ts)